 In November 2023, Kari Lake reaffirmed her support for the 1864 abortion ban in Arizona.

-In November 2023, Maricopa County Superior Court Judge John Hannah ruled against Kari Lake in her lawsuit against Maricopa County.
-The court cited risks of voter fraud, harassment, and identity theft as reasons for denying the release of voters' personal information.
+In November 2023, Maricopa County Superior Court Judge John Hannah ruled against Kari Lake, stating that releasing voters' personal information would bring a significant risk of voter fraud, harassment, and identity theft, potentially discouraging voting.

-In November 2023, it was noted that Kari Lake had shifted from a fire-and-brimstone approach from her gubernatorial campaign to a more diplomatic approach, seeking to mend relationships with Republicans she had previously attacked.
+In November 2023, reports indicated that Kari Lake had adopted a more diplomatic approach compared to her gubernatorial campaign, seeking to mend relationships with Republicans she had previously criticized.

-In December 2023, a Maricopa County judge denied Lake's motion to dismiss the defamation suit, ruling that her statements were not protected by the First Amendment if proven false.
+In December 2023, a Maricopa County judge denied Lake's motion to dismiss the defamation suit, ruling that her statements were not rhetorical hyperbole.

-In January 2024, Kari Lake publicly called for the resignation of Arizona Republican Party chair Jeff DeWit for being "corrupt and compromised," leading to his resignation a day later.
+In January 2024, Kari Lake publicly called for Arizona Republican Party chair Jeff DeWit to resign, accusing him of being corrupt.
+DeWit resigned a day later.

-In February 2024, Kari Lake spoke at CPAC, stating she was "tired of beta men" and wanted "some alpha men."
+In February 2024, Kari Lake spoke at CPAC, expressing her preference for "alpha men" over "beta men."

-In February 2024, Lake was questioned about her claims about the 2022 gubernatorial election, replying she didn't know who stole the election but that there were a lot of people running elections poorly.
+In February 2024, Lake was questioned about her claims about the 2022 gubernatorial election, replying that she didn't know who stole the election, but that many people were running elections poorly.

-In March 2024, Finchem and Lake appealed to the United States Supreme Court regarding the banning of electronic voting machines.
+In March 2024, Finchem and Lake appealed to the United States Supreme Court, seeking to ban electronic voting machines.

-In March 2024, Kari Lake abandoned her appeal of Judge Hannah's ruling against her in the Maricopa County lawsuit.
+In March 2024, Kari Lake decided to abandon her appeal of Judge Hannah's ruling in the Maricopa County ballot affidavit case.

 In March 2024, Lake requested a hearing for a default judgment against herself in the defamation case, deciding not to contest the defamation claim.

-In early 2024, Kari Lake shifted positions; her website said that she "does not support a federal ban on abortion" and in a March 2024 interview she denounced the 1864 anti-abortion law.
-Lake instead supported Arizona's abortion restriction after 15 weeks.
+In early 2024, Kari Lake shifted her position and in a March 2024 interview, she denounced the 1864 anti-abortion law.

-On April 11, 2024, after the Arizona Supreme Court ruled in favor of enforcing the 1864 territorial law, Kari Lake stated that the law was "out of step with Arizonans" and urged Arizonan legislators to "come up with an immediate common sense solution that Arizonans can support"; she described abortion as "a personal and private issue."
+On April 11, 2024, after the Arizona Supreme Court ruled in favor of enforcing the 1864 territorial law, Kari Lake stated the law was "out of step with Arizonans" and urged legislators to find a common-sense solution, describing abortion as "a personal and private issue."

-In April 2024, the United States Supreme Court rejected Finchem and Lake's lawsuit regarding electronic voting machines.
+In April 2024, the United States Supreme Court rejected Finchem and Lake's lawsuit, which aimed to ban electronic voting machines.

-On April 20, 2024, Lake changed her position again, returning to her earlier position of supporting the 1864 law, after Governor of Arizona Katie Hobbs and Arizona Attorney General Kris Mayes indicated that they would not prosecute offenders of the 1864 law.
+On April 20, 2024, Kari Lake returned to her earlier position of supporting the 1864 abortion law, after officials indicated they would not prosecute offenders.
+Lake commented that "We don't have that law, as much as many of us wish we did."

-In June 2024, Finchem and Lake appealed again to the Ninth Circuit, which tersely denied the appeal.
+In June 2024, Finchem and Lake appealed again to the Ninth Circuit, which tersely denied the appeal to ban electronic voting machines.

 In July 2024, Kari Lake won the Republican nomination for the United States Senate election in Arizona.

-In July 2024, Lake appealed to the Arizona Supreme Court following the rejection by the Arizona Court of Appeals.
+In July 2024, Lake appealed to the Arizona Supreme Court regarding her loss to Hobbs in the 2022 election.

-In November 2024, Kari Lake was defeated by Democratic nominee Ruben Gallego in the general election.
-Lake received approximately 80,000 fewer votes than Gallego.
+In November 2024, Kari Lake was defeated by Democratic nominee Ruben Gallego in the general election, receiving approximately 80,000 fewer votes.
+Simultaneously, Donald Trump was winning in Arizona by almost 6%.

-In November 2024, the Arizona Supreme Court declined to hear Lake's appeal, ensuring the lower courts' rulings were maintained and ending Lake's legal challenge against the 2022 election result.
+In November 2024, the Arizona Supreme Court declined to hear Lake's appeal, ensuring that the lower courts' rulings were maintained, which ended Lake's legal challenge against the 2022 result.

 In November 2024, the court stated that Lake and Richer had settled the defamation case.

-In December 2024, then President-elect Trump announced that he wanted Lake to be appointed as the next director of Voice of America.
+In December 2024, President-elect Trump wanted Kari Lake to be appointed as the next director of Voice of America.

-In 2024, Donald Trump indicated Kari Lake as his choice to lead the Voice of America.
+In 2024, Donald Trump had indicated Kari Lake as his choice to lead the Voice of America.

 In 2024, Kari Lake was the unsuccessful Republican Party nominee in the United States Senate election in Arizona.

-In 2024, both the Arizona Court of Appeals and the Arizona Supreme Court rejected Lake's appeal, clearing the way for a trial in the defamation case.
+In 2024, the Arizona Court of Appeals and the Arizona Supreme Court both rejected Lake's appeal, clearing the way for a trial in the defamation case with Stephen Richer.

 In 2024, the Log Cabin Republicans endorsed Kari Lake's Senate campaign.